-From time to time, Webb Henderson’s Auckland office makes a limited number of summer clerk and/or graduate lawyer opportunities available, for people who are genuinely interested in practising in the firm’s corporate, finance, competition and TMT law specialist practice areas.
+From time to time, Webb Henderson’s Auckland office makes a limited number of summer clerk and/or graduate lawyer opportunities available, for people who demonstrate a genuine interest in practising in the firm’s corporate or competition specialist practice areas.

-Staff: 8 partner and 19 lawyer local team.
+Staff: 8 partner and 18 lawyer Auckland team.

 Contact: When opportunities arise, details are posted on the firm’s website.
 If you have any questions about working with Webb Henderson, please contact Victoria Fletcher.